geografia-au/geografia-au.github.io/source/content/projects/alexandra_master_plan.md

 banner: "Alexandra.jpg"
 ---

-Working with urban designers SJB&nbsp;to activate the old rail precinct in Alexandra through a masterplan that mixes tourism with community use, open space and commercial areas.&nbsp;
+Working with urban designers SJB&nbsp;to activate the old rail precinct in Alexandra through a masterplan.
+The plan mixes tourism with community use, open space and commercial areas.&nbsp;